Outline

 Overview

 Zenswap is a cross-chain swap solution that leverages USDC routing to provide users boundless liquidity as they swap native assets across different blockchains and networks.
 It is powered by Analog GMP and Circle CCTP, which abstract away the complexity of cross-chain interactions, offering users a seamless and secure way to exchange native assets across different chains.
+Currently, Zenswap sources liquidity from major DEXs, such as Uniswap, and supports developers in integrating its functionality into custom smart contracts.
+Future iterations aim to be DEX-agnostic, supporting native token swaps across multiple chains.

 Features